kwaldenphd/how-computers-work/README.md

 38. In memory location `0`, type the instruction `ADD R2 R1 R0`.

-<blockquote>Q11: Using the Instruction Set from step 35, how would you start translating the ADD R2 R1 R0 instruction from assembly or machine language to binary language?</blockquote>
+<blockquote>Q11: Using the Instruction Set from step 35, how would you start translating the ADD R2 R1 R0 instruction from assembly or instructional language to binary language?</blockquote>

 39. Use the `View As:` drop-down menu on the left-hand side of the window to check your result.
 Change the menu value to `2` to reveal the binary executable instruction.